hkrickybjjdev/digital-sales-monorepo/apps/api/README.md

 #### Clearing Tables

-To clear all data from the users and sessions tables (useful for testing):
+To clear all data from the tables (useful for testing):

 ```bash
 # Clear tables in the local development database